vdhyutidhara/frontend-notes/Git/Git.md

     git pull origin <branch> – Pull changes from the original remote branch.

     git push origin <branch> – Push your branch to the original repository for collaboration.

+    # ASSIGNMENT
+    - Add Exam HTML Portfolio to your GitHub Repo